Mortgages For Borrowers With a Disability

 Author: Pete Mugleston

-Yes, if you claim disability benefits you can still be approved for a mortgage.
+If you claim disability benefits, you can still get approved for a mortgage.
 But be prepared.
 The process is unlikely to be straightforward.

 Anti-discrimination laws prevent lenders from turning you down on the basis you’re ill or disabled.
 Lenders are also not allowed to charge you more for a mortgage via a larger deposit, higher monthly repayments or a higher interest rate.
 They must treat you the same as any other applicant.